lblommesteyn/hockey-calculations/README.md

 ### Analytics Module
 - **Player Velocity and Acceleration**: Calculates player velocities and accelerations, offering insights into player dynamics and responsiveness.
 - **Team and Player Efficiency**: Analyzes team velocity patterns and individual player efficiencies, providing a comprehensive view of performance and strategy.
+- **Distance Covered**: Calculates the total distance covered by each player.
+- **Player Speed**: Calculates the speed of each player.
+- **Team Coverage Area**: Calculates the area covered by a team at each timestamp using the Convex Hull method.

 ### Visualization Enhancements
 - **Interactive Gap Control Visualization**: Features advanced plotting capabilities, including player movement vectors and gap distances, to visually represent strategic dynamics on the ice.